ri-zal/frontend-mentor/qr-code-component-main/README.md

 ### What I learned

-For this project, I learned how to be more familiar with positioning, flexbox properties, and relative units as shown in the code snippet below.
+For this project, I learned how to be more familiar with positioning, flexbox properties, CSS variables, and relative units as shown in the code snippet below.
 I learned that using ``rem`` instead of ``px`` for font size was good practice and decided to implement that in this challenge.

 ```css
 body {